gpageot/JenkinsUE4/Documentation/SETUP.md

 After downloading the engine from perforce, each member of the team will need to register the engine.

-This is automaticly done with the "Setup.bat" present in UE4 but can also be called manually:
+This is automatically done with the "Setup.bat" present in UE4 but can also be called manually:

     .\Engine\Binaries\Win64\UnrealVersionSelector-Win64-Shipping.exe /register